Nursing MSN & DNP

 Nurse Practitioner vs. Physician Assistant: Key Differences

 Nurse practitioners (NPs) and physician assistants (PAs) are advanced healthcare practitioners with similar responsibilities, such as diagnosing illnesses and prescribing medications.
-However, training and paths toward certification between a PA vs NP differ in significant ways.
-Let’s unpack the differences between NP vs PA to help you determine which career path best aligns with your goals.
+However, training and paths toward certification between a PA vs NP differ significantly.

 What Is a Nurse Practitioner?

-A nurse practitioner (NP) is a licensed clinician who provides comprehensive healthcare to patients of all ages.
+An NP, meaning medical nurse practitioner, is a licensed clinician who provides comprehensive healthcare to patients of all ages.
 An NP can work in virtually any healthcare setting, diagnoses patient conditions and prescribes medications.1 As of October 2023, nurse practitioners have full practice authority in 28 states, meaning that they can practice independently without the supervision of a physician.2

-• Performing and interpreting diagnostic tests (e.g., x-rays, lab work).
+• Performing and interpreting diagnostic tests (e.g., x-rays and lab work)

 What Is a Physician Assistant?

-A physician assistant (PA) is an advanced practice provider with a Master of Science in Physician Assistant Studies (MSPAS), licensed to provide many of the same clinical services as physicians when working in primary care settings.
-These services include performing physical exams, diagnosing and treating illnesses and prescribing medications.3
+A PA, meaning medical physician assistant, is an advanced practice provider with a Master of Science in Physician Assistant Studies (MSPAS), licensed to provide many of the same clinical services as physicians when working in primary care settings.
+PAs perform physical exams, diagnose and treat illnesses and prescribe medications.3

 The key responsibilities of a physician assistant include:4